Saturday, 11 November 2017

 Among the signs of impending death are loss of consciousness, slurred speech and hallucinations.
 Along with certain other factors like skin palour and any known medical issues it is as this point that a senior consultant is charged with the decision to place the patient on the End of Life Care Plan.
 Death is expected to occur with 29 hours on average, relatives should be informed and the patient too, if he or she is still conscious at this point.
 Everyone is given their chance to say their goodbyes and await the end in relative peace and with due dignity.

 I have had personal experience of the End of Life Care Plan.
 My 79 year old father was admitted to hospital in early 2016 after a fall at home.
-Whilst in hospital his condition deteriorated and he was diagnoses with a Urinary Tract Infection.
+Whilst in hospital his condition deteriorated and he was diagnosed with a Urinary Tract Infection.
 Huge doses of antibiotics were given intravenously but over the next few weeks he continued to go downhill.
 He developed pneumonia, began to drift in and out of consciousness and was having hallucinations.
 His speech was slurred and he was unable to feed himself or drink, even with thickened fluids.
-He, we were told, waiting to die.
+He was, we were informed, waiting to die.

 The hospital consultants told my 84 year old mum and the rest of the family to prepare for the inevitable.
 There was, they said, nothing more they could do and even if, by some miracle, he survived, he would never walk again.
 They were ready to put him onto the End of Life Care Plan.
 We were devastated by this news.
 Until he had this fall he had been a reasonably healthy man who had never drunk alcohol or smoked and who was perfectly capable of holding his own in conversation.